bvanderhaar/sequence-alignment/README.md

 In every case, the symmetrical / single-threaded version of the application ran faster than the parallelized version.
 This suggests that the overhead of the threads and splitting up the work takes more time than just running through the program one time.
 Another suggestion is that under the hood, the compiler is doing some optimizations that reduces processing time in the single threaded case.

 ## Conclusion
 Dynamic programming can be valuable for speeding up execution time for even complex problems with dependencies.
-In this academic case, it didn't result in a speed-up; but was very close to single-threaded execution.
+In this example case, it didn't result in a speed-up; but was very close to single-threaded execution.
 With an increase in data, this speedup difference could become profound.